SKRohit/Improving-YOLOv3/README.md

     $ python Convert_To_YOLO_Format.py path_to_exported_files_from_the_image_tagging_step_with_VoTT

 ## Training
-Use pretrained weights to finetune the YOLOv3 model using tricks mentined in [Improving YOLOv3](https://blog.paperspace.com/improving-yolo/).
+Use pretrained weights to finetune the YOLOv3 model using tricks mentined in [Improving YOLOv3](https://blog.paperspace.com/improving-yolo/) on your data.
 ```
 $ train.py [-h] [--epochs EPOCHS] [--batch_size BATCH_SIZE]
                 [--gradient_accumulations GRADIENT_ACCUMULATIONS]